syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Data.md

 The following code snippet provides supporting class for the above code.
 Here, the attributes DisplayNameAttribute and Bindable are used.

-* DisplayNameAttribute - to match the column headers with set of properties while exporting.
+* [DisplayNameAttribute](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.displaynameattribute?view=netframework-4.7.1) - to match the column headers with set of properties while exporting.
-* Bindable - to skip a property while exporting.
+* [BindableAttribute](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.bindableattribute?view=netframework-4.8) - to skip a property while exporting.

 {% tabs %}
 {% highlight c# %}